-In summary, the modest police staffing level reductions in a Kensington contracting scenario compared to an in-house Kensington Phase 1 policing approach provide modest savings when compared to the categorical expenditures noted above.
-Moreover, and importantly, if Kensington were to forego recommended salary increases as discussed previously, there is a likelihood that internal Kensington operational costs would still remain less expensive than a contract for service delivery model.
+In summary, the modest police staffing level reductions in a Kensington contracting scenario compared to an in-house Kensington Phase 1 policing approach reflect a modest increase compared to the categorical expenditures noted above.
+Importantly, the revision or elimination of one line item such as Contract Administrative Overhead would reflect a contract less expensive than a revised in-house operation.
+Moreover, and importantly, if Kensington were to forego recommended salary increases as discussed previously, there is a likelihood that internal Kensington operational costs would remain notably less expensive than a contract for service delivery model.
+The possible iterations of different in-house versus contract-for-service policing operations are significant, and the above comparison reflects only one of several possibilities.
+This is discussed further later in this report.

-9 The Other Post-Employment Benefits (OPEB) includes both retiree medical/dental/vision as well as funding of a Trust Account.
+&lt;sup>10 The Other Post-Employment Benefits (OPEB) includes both retiree medical/dental/vision as well as funding of a Trust Account.
 This would also need to be paid in a contract scenario.
 The Trust Account can fluctuate; as a result, this line item would change equally in all options.